 In accordance with the Company's articles of association, the board of directors can resolve to transfer certain amount of the profit for the year to the special voluntary reserve.
-This transfer can be suspended at the discretion of the general assembly.
-Special voluntary reserve is available for distribution.
+The Company has resolved to discontinue such annual transfers in accordance with a resolution of the Board of Directors on 4 Marsh 2015.